iamyounix/msimagb460_tomahawk/README.md

 | DTGP          | Apple/MacOS standard method that passes through calls to `_DSM` on various device objects |
 | STAS          | `_STA` method, to enable such status changes to be communicated to the operating system. |

+> Note: Start from **macOS 12.3**, `SSDT-PLUS.aml` is not required.
+The "x86PlatformPlugin" injector is enabled by default without "plugin-type=1" in macOS 12.3+.
+Refer [Dortania/Bugtracker Issue #269](https://github.com/dortania/bugtracker/issues/269).

 ---

 ## Rename/Replace/On and Off, _STA Method